jldeyoung/jldeyoung.github.io/_posts/2023-03-23-nwsa-aaas-conference.markdown

 To answer that question, we have to **collect** data, **analyze** that data, and **report** the results.

-What we want to analyze what data the processor is holding, and where it’s holding those values.
-The key here is that we don’t want to change any of those values, so we have to “look in” from the outside without using the hardware to tell us what values it contains.
-It would be hard to do this on an actual physical computer chip, so we want to model our processor in software.
-As a result, we can print those values to the “host” machine without changing them.
+We want to analyze **what** data the processor is holding, and **where** it’s holding those values.
+The key here is that we don’t want to change any of those values, so we have to “look in” **from the outside** without using the hardware to tell us what values it contains.
+It would be hard to do this on an actual physical computer chip, so we want to **model** our processor in software.
+As a result, we can **print** those values from internal data structures to the “host” machine without changing them.

-The next step is data analysis.
-We use a technique called “data mining” to find out what the properties are.
-Then, we can check them against common security weaknesses, which have been studied and enumerated for a long time.
+The next step is **data analysis**.
+We use a technique called “data mining” to find out what the processor's *properties* are.
+Then, we can check them against **common security weaknesses**, which have been studied and enumerated for a long time by people far smarter than me.

 Finally, we have found security properties that we can now report!
 That's this talk!